onnx/onnx/docs/TypeDenotation.md

 Model authors SHOULD add type denotation to inputs and outputs for the model as appropriate.

-When intended as having nominal semantics, record types should use the denotation property to specify the name of the record type.

 ## An Example with input IMAGE

 Let's use the same SqueezeNet example from above and show everything to properly annotate the model: